PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 The VRC-46 system worked well but as stated earlier, it was not quite enough to make it from our gunnery training areas back to base.
 I experimented by installing another AS-1729 whip on the top of our foldable mast, getting it somewhat higher and more in the clear.
 It made about a 15% improvement in range so I submitted a BOATALT request up the chain and got it approved for the PTF’s.

 UHF: We had an AN/ARC-27 aircraft radio, a very heavy 1950′s beast that we used to talk with aircraft and occasionally each other.
-The antenna was the Navy standard AS-390 “spider” up on the mast.
+The antenna was the Navy standard AS-390 “spider” up on the fold-over mast.
 H-169/U handset and a small Channel Select panel up on the bridge.
 The ARC-27 in the Radio Room would wear out the overworked shock mounts on a regular basis and then fail.
 We had a deal with the Naval Air Station at Glenview Illinois to provide us repair support as that was still a common radio in Mil aircraft as was the ARC-94.
 They’d fix our gear, we would take them for rides.

-We also talked with their P-3 Orions of VP-60 as they “searched for subs” in the deeper sections of the Lakes, on their way out to the Atlantic to track the real Russian subs operating off our coast.
+We also talked with NAS Glenview’s P-3 Orions of VP-60 as they “searched for subs” in the deeper sections of the Lakes, on their way out to the Atlantic to track the real Russian subs operating off our coast.
 The P-3′s used to like sneaking up on us from astern, blasting by us at low altitude when we were underway.
 They left a big wake in the water from those 4 big turboprops.
 The lookouts spotted them long before, so we were ready.
 Hitting them with the morse letter “G” from the signal lights, the standard exercise surrogate for Gunfire; they buzzed off, probably not knowing morse code or surface warfare training trivia.
 Ha Ha, we got ya – BS!
 We got you…

 We did a fair amount of search and rescue training with the US Coast Guard units at Chicago.
 They flew H-3 Helo’s and we did many underway transfers of simulated litter patients, usually simulated by a case of beer wrapped inside a kapok life jacket lashed to a stokes stretcher.
 We quickly learned the “helo static electricity grounding stick trick”.
 Grabbing a stokes stretcher hung by a steel cable from a helo while standing on the aluminum soft-patch over the engine room provided quite a static electricity jolt!
 Build a whack-stick from a piece of pipe, ground wire to the deck plate and whack the stretcher BEFORE you touched it – helo rotors could build up a lotta volts… Photo Below: Tim Sammons